EmotiBit/Biometric_Validation_Methods/procedures/tests/hold-breath_v0.0.0.md

-# simulated-unobstructed-airway_v0.0.0
+# hold-breath_v0.0.0
-Procedure for recording data under the environment of apnea with an unobstructed airway.
+Procedure for recording data under the environment of apnea with an unobstructed airway (holding breath).

 ⚠️ **THIS PROCEDURE INVOLVES PURPOSEFUL APNEA.
-IF YOU START TO FEEL LIGHTHEADED OR SpO2 DROPS BELOW 80%, PLEASE DISCONTINUE THE PROCEDURE** ⚠️
+IF YOU START TO FEEL LIGHTHEADED OR SpO2 DROPS BELOW 90%, PLEASE DISCONTINUE THE PROCEDURE** ⚠️

 ## Procedure
 1) Sit with back straight